byte4RR4Y/rpi5-image-builder/README.md

 #####################################################################################
 # This script builds a SD-Card image for raspberry pi 5 as it follows:
     - Building the rootfile system inside a docker container.
-    - Compiling a Custom RPi-Kernel and installing it. (stolen from RonR until my own is finished)
+    - Compiling a Custom RPi-Kernel and installing it.
+(Script stolen from RonR until my own is finished)
     - Put everything together to create a bootable SD-Card image.

 # Installation: